(first posted 7/17/2016)

 I was told that while TIP had grown in many ways as a wife and mother and volunteer at a local senior citizen housing center, it was clear to her that I had not changed and matured and was the same hard working, anal retentive obsessive nutcase unexciting, and no fun-to-be-with husband that I had always been.

 I thought to myself “Russel Crowe?
-Who is Russel Cro…, the movie actor? the gladiator guy with the muscles?
+Who is Russel Cro…, the movie actor?
+The gladiator guy with the muscles?
 Did I hear that right”?
-But I did not pursue that exact point and instead said: “Rio?
-Have you ever seen Rio?
-Do you know what Rio smells like?”
+But I did not pursue that exact point and instead diverted to: “Rio?
+As in de Janeiro Brazil?
+That Rio?
+Do you know how unsafe Rio is?”

 She ignored me: “That’s not the point and you know it.
+Forget Brazil.
 The point is, I have grown and matured and developed and you have not.”

 TIP became annoyed because she thought the counselor, being a man, was tilting in my favor.